-- 1. If the student is currently enrolled in only one of the following terms and decides to drop to zero hours (withdraw) in that term:
+- If the student is currently enrolled in only one of the following terms and decides to drop to zero hours (withdraw) in that term:

 - first 5-week summer term

 - second 5-week summer term

-2. If the student is currently enrolled in the 10-week summer semester and either of the 5-week terms and decides to drop to zero hours (withdraw) in both terms.
+- 10-week summer semester - 2.
+If the student is currently enrolled in the 10-week summer semester and either of the 5-week terms and decides to drop to zero hours (withdraw) in both terms.